VYNE CORPORATE COMPLIANCE PROGRAM

 Internal monitoring and auditing of business processes are important parts of an effective Compliance Program to help detect and prevent potential violations of law or policy.

-Compliance with the HCC Policy Guide will be monitored by the Compliance Department routinely.
-This will be accomplished by reviewing transactions generated in various Company systems, interviews, meeting participation, and ride-alongs.
+Compliance with the HCC Policy Guide will be monitored by the Legal Department routinely.
+This will be accomplished by reviewing transactions generated in various Company systems, interviews, and meeting participation.